Luzifer/nginx-sso/README.md

 - `username_attribute` - optional - The attribute containing the username returned to nginx instead of the dn.
 If unset the `dn` is used
 - `tls_config` - optional - Configures TLS parameters for LDAPs connections
   - `validate_hostname` - optional - Set the hostname for certificate validation, when unset the hostname from the `server` URI is used
-  - `allow_insecure` - optional - Disable certificate validation, will be ignored when validate_hostname is set.
+  - `allow_insecure` - optional - Disable certificate validation.
 Setting this is not recommended for production setups

 When using the LDAP provider you need to pay attention when writing your ACL.
 As DNs are used as names for users and groups you also need to specify those in the ACL: